siom79/japicmp/README.md

 * Per default classes from all packages are compared.
 If necessary, certain packages can be excluded or only specific packages can be included.
 * A maven plugin is available that allows you to compare the current artifact version with some older version from the repository.

+[melix](https://github.com/melix) has developed a gradle plugin for japicmp.
+The github page can be found [here](https://github.com/melix/japicmp-gradle-plugin).

 ##Usage CLI tool##

 The tool has a set of CLI parameters that are described in the following: